Business Administration–Online Executive Master of Business Administration (MBA) Degree

 To be considered for admission to the Business Administration–Online Executive MBA program, candidates must fulfill the following requirements:

-• Complete an online EMBA graduate application
+• Complete an Online EMBA graduate application

 • Submit copies of official transcript(s) (in English) of all previously completed undergraduate and graduate coursework, including any transfer credit earned.

 • Hold a baccalaureate degree (or US equivalent) from an accredited university or college.
+A minimum cumulative GPA of 3.0 (or equivalent) is recommended.

 • Submit a current resume or curriculum vitae demonstrating a minimum of six years of professional experience and advanced technical, managerial, or executive responsibilities.